Akasonal/Random-Forest-Regression/README.md

 # Random-Forest-Regression
-In this case study we  will build the random forest model by normalizing the dataset
+In this case study we  will build the random forest model for prediction of boston housing dataset.